 It makes little and big snowballs, and those are Kuiper Belt objects.

-Before the flyby, New Horizons had been looking at Pluto and its moons.
-Was the Ultima Thule flyby a last-minute mission extension, or had you always known that you were going to take a look at the Kuiper Belt?
+Was the Arrokoth flyby a last-minute mission extension, or had you always known that you were going to take a look at the Kuiper Belt?

 The official name of the New Horizons mission is the Pluto Kuiper Express.